 - From business perspective: IT is constantly in "developing" and "demand managing" mode while business has gone far beyond that!
 And these are the days of business users becoming tech savvy - another challenge to be addressed by IT.

 - From a people management perspective: Value, self-worth, attachment, personality, empathy, interpersonal skills, and empowerment make IT sometimes the weakest link not so many technical skills.

-1) IT is an afterthought, and it's too late for a strong technical solution to be implemented in time.
+1) IT is an afterthought: It's too late for a strong technical solution to be implemented in time.
 When this happens it all falls down and it’s a bad IT system that caused it.

-2) Communication is not clear between the participants, and IT is developing a different solution than the other department had in mind.
+2) Communication is not clear between the participants: IT is developing a different solution than the other department had in mind.
 Again, it becomes all IT fault for delivering the wrong, even if it was what was requested.

 3) Non-IT personnel doesn't understand technology thoroughly: They often think that it is far more capable than it is, and when it can't meet their lofty desires, blame it for their inability to succeed.

 2. From the 'Weakest Link' to the ‘Super-Glue’

 The digital connectivity and IT consumerization bring both challenges and opportunities for IT to improve its agility and maturity.
 IT has to adapt to every business unit and then glue them all together.

 IT as customer champion: where the technologists aren't just "IT people", but instead are business partners with IT skills.
 When those technologists are treated as valued partners, special things happen.
 Of course to get to that point, you have to develop trust and respect.
 That only occurs by proving yourself every day, sometimes in what may seem the most rival moments.
 It also means that the technologists have to take an interest in the business, step away from behind the computer monitor and understand the business issues.